-2.1 The main objective of this consultancy is to identify, design, and conduct feasibility studies of at least 3 SE pilot projects based on innovative financing, including PPPs, for the region and considering resilience measures; and (to examine the regulatory frameworks and other enabling regulatory and policy requirement for the pilot projects to operate.
+2.1 The main objective of this consultancy is to identify, design, and conduct a feasibility study of a SE pilot project based on innovative financing, including PPPs, for the region and considering resilience measures; and (to examine the regulatory frameworks and other enabling regulatory and policy requirement for the pilot projects to operate.

-The outputs of this component are: (i) documents containing identification and design of SE pilot projects based on innovative financing mechanism with conducting individual project’s commercial and technical feasibility.
-As for the financing mechanism, PPP model will be considered preferentially. (ii) documents collecting existing regulations and suggestions of regulatory framework and policy for implementation of identified projects.
+The outputs of this component are: (i) documents containing identification and design of the SE pilot project based on innovative financing mechanism with conducting individual project’s commercial and technical feasibility.
+As for the financing mechanism, PPP model will be considered preferentially. (ii) documents collecting existing regulations and suggestions of regulatory framework and policy for implementation of the identified project.

 III.
 MAIN ACTIVITIES

 3.1 Under the supervision of the Team Leader, the activities for this consultancy include, but are not limited to, the following: